Diseases & Conditions

 Fractures (Broken Bones)

 A fracture is a broken bone, the same as a crack or a break.
+Doctors use the words "break" and "fracture" interchangeably.
 A bone may be completely fractured or partially fractured in any number of ways (crosswise, lengthwise, in multiple pieces).

 Types of Fractures